 6: Kefka Palazzo (Final Fantasy VI) - Kefka is The Joker of the "Final Fantasy" series.
 I don't think I can say much for him because most of it's already been said.
 He has to be the most evil, twisted, ruthless, detestable villain in the whole franchise, and yet he's also the funniest and most entertaining.
 An insane, misanthropic general of the imperial army who prances around wearing a jester outfit and makeup on, and who does not give a shit about anyone or anything else.
 Much like Joker, he first comes on the scene with a silly, childish, comedic nature.
 The next thing you know, he's twisting that knife into your back when he crosses the Moral Event Horizon and keeps right on going.
 He does more damage and leaves more of an impact that many other video game villains can only dream of doing, all the way up to ravaging the entire world, becoming virtually a god, ruling the world in a reign of terror, and then finally having a nihilistic breakdown in which he decides that everything in existence should be utterly destroyed beyond all repair.
 This psychopathic clown is f**king nuts and pure evil, that's what he is.
 What's most remembered about Kefka aside from all that, though, is his many hilariously crazy yet witty one-liners and his signature laugh.
 You may hear it here: it will never leave your head once you do.

-5: Xehanort (Kingdom Hearts) - The old keyblade master turned young apprentice researcher turned lord of Darkness in the Disney/Square Enix crossover game series.
-I could say more, but I've already written about him.
+5: Xehanort (Kingdom Hearts) - The old Keyblade Master turned young apprentice researcher turned lord of Darkness and Nothingness in the Disney/Square Enix crossover series.
+I could say more, but I've already written much about him and no amount of writing I could do would make total sense of him anyway.
 So..NEXT!

 4: Bowser (Super Mario) - The fearsome king of the Koopas is probably the most famous and recognized classic video villain of all time, so he had to make the list somewhere.
 From the mind of Shigeru Miyamoto, Bowser is quite a masterful creation.
 A cross between a turtle and a dragon, he manages to be intimidating but in a reasonably cartoonish way.
 His design suggests much about his personality: he wears spiked bracelets all over him and has a spiky, flaming red mane that suggests he's a radically cool tough guy.
 And that's exactly what he tries to be: while he may come off as a threatening, imposing, evil character in many games, he's really a surly, inept, blundering blowhard who is desperately trying to be awesome.
 The scary part is that he often succeeds!
 But that still doesn't stop his plans of wooing the kidnapped Princess Peach and taking over the Mushroom Kingdom from failing every time due to the intervention of that damn plumber, Mario.
 Deep down, Bowser's not really a total bad guy, which means he can actually get away with either teaming up with Mario and pals, or playing sports with them whenever he feels like inviting himself over.
 But even so, he is, and will remain, Mario's foe.